 Bridgewater State University's Library Services is located in the Clement C. Maxwell Library and is open an average of 94 hours each week during the academic year.
 It is a busy, dynamic place with classrooms, academic and administrative offices throughout the building.
 The library serves all BSU students, faculty, staff, and researchers from across the country and world.

 Library Services seeks an innovative, creative and service-oriented professional for the position of Emerging Technologies & Systems Librarian.
 This is a tenure-track librarian position reporting to the Director of Library Services.
-The successful candidate will work collaboratively with others to identify, develop, deploy, and manage new and existing technologies (hardware, software, virtual and cloud-based) to support library services, teaching and learning, and research.
+The successful candidate will work collaboratively with others to identify, develop, deploy, and manage new and existing technologies (hardware, software, virtual and cloud-based) to support library services, teaching and learning, research and creative endeavors.

-Administers and maintains the integrated library system (currently Koha), electronic resources access, and discovery platforms.
+Administers and maintains the integrated library system, electronic resources access, and discovery platform.
 Troubleshoots issues that may arise with these tools.

-Provides technical expertise, day-to-day administration, and broad support for traditional and emerging library hardware and software solutions and standards, including but not limited to IoT and SaaS.
+Provides technical expertise, day-to-day administration, and broad support for traditional and emerging library hardware and software solutions and standards.

 Serves as point of contact to library systems and emerging technology vendors.

-Adapts and/or adopts technologies in support of evolving library reference, instruction, and access services models.
+Adapts technologies in support of evolving library reference, instruction, and access services models.

 Provides written reports, assessments, analyses, and documentation as needed and upon request.